 - Understand that operational friction isn’t a one-size-fits-all experience.
 Inequities must be addressed in every aspect of the work we do—including reducing friction.
 It’s important that we understand operational friction at both an aggregate and individual level, realizing that its impact on people can be different based on age, gender identity, race and ethnicity, location, and more.
 It can also be different based on the specialty practice or clinical condition—for example, a person who’s pregnant might experience different friction than a person undergoing cancer treatment.

 - Design processes that reduce friction.
 Healthcare organizations must strengthen their focus on safety by reliably designing systems and processes that reduce friction and ensure access.
 Can organizations measure the experience of telehealth visits, or set expectations around answering questions submitted through the patient portal?
-Finding ways to meet patients’ needs is paramount to improving safety culture in healthcare.
-Press Ganey’s team of consulting experts can help you leverage your patient experience, safety, and engagement data to create customized plans to reduce friction.
+Safety and high reliability consultants can assist in finding ways to meet patients’ needs, which is paramount to improving safety culture in healthcare.
+Press Ganey’s team of safety and high reliability consulting experts can help you leverage your patient experience, safety, and engagement data to create customized plans to reduce friction.

 To learn more about operational friction’s impact on patients, employees, safety, and more, download our e-book, “The hidden costs of operational friction.”